KComins58/Resume/README.md

 #Old-Class-Assignments
 The final assignments for classes in which we had to code in c, c++ and python.
-C:
+C: Play poker with multiple people.
-C++:
+C++: Save and order students grades.
-Python: Calculate your golf handicap taking into account the par, slope and score of a player allowing them to save it and continue later or calculate a new user.
+Python: Save and calculate your golf handicap.